tbm00/Item64/README.md

 **`FLAME_PARTICLE`**
 - Shoots flame particles that make fires.
 - Particles don't deal any damage, so extraDamage is enabled by default.
-- Cooldown works differently; it is the maximum number of seconds a player can repetitively use the item.
+- Cooldown works differently; it's the maximum number of seconds a player can repetitively use the item.
 - Applicable to most items.

 **`EXPLOSIVE_ARROW`**